ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/how-to-enable-hwrt-on-lumen-for-android-devices/2-what-is-gi.md

 1. **Direct Lighting**: These are the well-defined areas directly illuminated by light sources.
 Think of sunlight streaming through a window or a spotlight on a stage.

-2. **Indirect Lighting**: Here, we delve into the subtle dance of photons.
-Indirect lighting occurs when light bounces off surfaces and indirectly illuminates other areas.
+2. **Indirect Lighting**: Indirect lighting occurs when light bounces off surfaces and indirectly illuminates other areas.
 It's responsible for soft glows and ambient lighting.

 3. **Indirect Shadows**: As photons bounce around, they create shadows in areas not directly lit.
 These shadows add depth and realism to the scene.